spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/creating-marketplace-abstract-product.md

 To return to the previous step, click **Back**.

-Once the product is created, it needs to be [activated](/docs/marketplace/user/back-office-user-guides/{{ page.version }}/products/concrete-products/managing-marketplace-concrete-product.html#deactivating-a-concrete-product).
-Only the active marketplace products are displayed on the Marketplace Storefront.
+Once the product is created, it needs to be [activated](/docs/marketplace/user/back-office-user-guides/{{page.version}}/products/concrete-products/managing-marketplace-concrete-product.html#deactivating-a-concrete-product).
+Only active marketplace products are displayed on the Marketplace Storefront.

 ### Reference information: Create abstract product